benbahrenburg/KeyStorage/README.md

 # KeyStorage

-KeyStorage makes working with key information (passwords, preferences, etc) quick, easily and secure.
-KeyStorage is a type safe persistance layer built on top of the iOS KeyChain and NSUserDefaults.
+KeyStorage is a simple secure key persistance library written in Swift.
+Persist passwords, preferences, and other key information quickly, easily and securely using the Keychain or NSUserDefaults.

 ## Features